 the University of California, San Diego.

 Note: The audio of this video is binaural.
-Listen through headphones!
+Use headphones for optimal experience.

 a 3D audio installation for 28 channels

 Note: This is a binaural recording.
-Listen through headphones!
+Use headphones for optimal experience.

 for bass clarinet, violin, cello, and live electronics